-Pre-reqs: Overall GPA of 3.0 and 6 credits of undergraduate research (BIOL 2698 or BIOL 2699 or BIOL 4699).
+Pre-reqs: Overall GPA of 3.0 and 6 credits of undergraduate research (BIOL 2698 or BIOL 2699 or BIOL 4698 or BIOL 4699).
 PERMIT ONLY.

 Writing and submission of an Undergraduate Research Thesis describing research accomplishments under the supervision of a biology faculty mentor.
 Satisfies the Senior Research Experience requirement.